 African American Resource Collection

-Library staff has compiled reading lists for all ages regarding anti-racism, systemic oppression, implicit bias, social justice, and how to be a better ally to people of color.
+Library staff have compiled reading lists for all ages regarding anti-racism, systemic oppression, implicit bias, social justice, and how to be a better ally to people of color.
 Due to the high demand for many of these titles, the Library is purchasing more copies to reduce wait times.

-- From Teaching Tolerance
+- From Learning for Justice (Formerly Teaching Tolerance)

 - Classroom Resources